open-telemetry/opentelemetry.io/content/en/docs/languages/java/automatic/spring-boot.md

 [SDK Autoconfiguration](/docs/languages/java/automatic/configuration/#sdk-autoconfiguration)
 (since 2.2.0).

-{{% alert title="Important" color="warning" %}}

-Unlike the SDK autoconfiguration, the OpenTelemetry Spring Boot starter uses `http/protobuf` as the default protocol, not `grpc`.

-{{% /alert %}}

 You can update the configuration with properties in the `application.properties` or the `application.yaml` file, or with environment variables.

 `application.properties` example: